percyhanna/mocha-rice/README.md

     #=require_tree ./
     #=require_tree ../../app/assets/javascripts

-This pulls in all your specs from the `javascripts` directory into Jasmine:
+This pulls in all your specs from the `javascripts` directory into Mocha:

 ```bash
 spec/javascripts/*_spec.js.coffee